CoraZhang/Employee-Directory/README.md

 ## Overview

-The project creates a employee directory with React.
-It will require to break up the application's UI into components, manage component state, and respond to user events.
+The project creates an employee directory with React.
+It will require to breaking up the application's UI into components, manage component state, and respond to user events.

 ## User Story